rbuscot01/rbuscot01/README.md

 - 💬 I have a background working as an architect and service designer.
 - 👯 I’m looking to work on projects that place User Experience at their heart.
-- 🌱 Sustainability and Social impact are my key focus.
+- 🌱 Sustainability and Social impact are my key focus: Low-tech, High future

 📩 Wanna get in touch ? buscot.remi@gmail.com